1977 World Snooker Championship: Tournament summary

-The Crucible Theatre, Sheffield (pictured in 2005) has been the venue for the World Snooker Championship since 1977.
+The Crucible Theatre (pictured during the 2024 World Snooker Championship) has been the venue for the World Snooker Championship since 1977.

 Qualifying

 The WPBSA first published official world rankings for players on the main tour for the 1976–77 season.
 Players' performances in the previous three World Snooker Championships—1974, 1975, and 1976—contributed to their points totals.
 These rankings were used for seedings for the tournament.
 As defending champion, Reardon was seeded first and was also number one on the ranking list.
-Originally, the top 14 players were due to be seeded into the last-16 round, but the WPBSA members voted 11–10 to change this so that only the top eight players were exempted to the last-16.
+Originally, the top fourteen players were due to be seeded into the last-16 round, but the WPBSA members voted 11–10 to change this so that only the top eight players were exempted to the last-16.
 The draw for the tournament was conducted by journalist Janice Hale at Albany Hotel, Birmingham.
 The 1977 World Championship was the only ranking event of the 1976–77 season.

 Qualifying matches were scheduled from 28 March to 7 April 1977, and took place at Hounslow Civic Centre and Fisher's Snooker Centre, Acton.
-In the first round, John Virgo eliminated Roy Andrewartha 11–1.
+In the first round, John Virgo beat Roy Andrewartha 11–1.
 In the next round, Virgo won four consecutive frames to go from 7–6 against John Dunning to win 11–6.
-Willie Thorne won six consecutive frames to complete an 11–6 defeat of Bernard Bennett.
+Willie Thorne won six consecutive frames to complete an 11–4 defeat of Bernard Bennett.
 Jim Meadowcroft gained a 6–3 lead against Patsy Fagan but lost 9–11 after the pair had been level at 8–8.
 David Taylor defeated David Greaves 11–0 and made a century break in the fourth frame.
 There were two other 11–0 defeats: by Cliff Thorburn against Chris Ross and by Dennis Taylor against Jack Karnehm.
 Veteran Jackie Rea was 8–6 and later 9–8 ahead of Masters champion Doug Mountjoy, a first-season professional who was the reigning World Amateur Champion.
-Mountjoy won three consecutive frames to win the match 11–9.
+Mountjoy took three consecutive frames to win the match 11–9.
 Maurice Parkin withdrew from the tournament due to illness, giving John Pulman a win by default.
-Fagan, Virgo, Mountjoy and Thorne qualified to make their World Championship debuts.
+Fagan and Virgo, both playing in their first professional tournament, qualified to make their World Championship debuts.
+Mountjoy, in his first season as a professional, also qualified for a Championship debut.